ppresto/aws-consul-pd/README_Consul_L7.md

 ```
 If requests average 15s and the number of desired retries is 3 set `requestTimeout` to 45s or more.

-Apply retries to `payments` and verify all requests now are returning successful 200.
+Apply retries to `payments` and verify all requests are now returning successful 200 codes.
 ```
-kubectl apply -f fake-service/payments/init-consul-config/serviceRouter-retries.yaml.enable
+kubectl apply -f fake-service/payments/init-consul-config/serviceRouter-retries.yaml.enable ./apigw-requests.sh -p /
 ```

 ### Cleanup